Revelation Chapter One is first and foremost all about Jesus.

 This verse speaks of the second coming or the return of Christ Jesus.
 Consider the Olivet Discourse found in Matthew 24:30, Mark 13:26 and Luke 21:25.

 Matthew 24:30 ‘They will see the Son of Man coming on the clouds of the sky with power and great glory’.

 Daniel 7:13 ‘In my vision at night I looked, and there before me was one like a son of man, coming with the clouds of heaven.’

 Jesus’ first coming was in a lowly stable in Bethlehem.
 He came as a humble servant and many chose to ignore him.
 His second coming will be with power and glory and everyone will have to face him.

 John 1:11 ‘He was in the world and though the world was made through him, the world did not recognise him.
 He came to that which was his own but his own did not receive him.’

 There will be no place on earth to hide and the world will have to face the righteous and holy judgements of God.

 Just how exactly everyone on the earth will see this localised event has puzzled many.
 Some seem to assert that God has been patiently waiting for mankind to invent satellite television or smart-phones so that everyone can watch on their screens.
-Sadly, I have neither!
+I doubt it.

-Dr Paige Patterson puts us firmly in our place when she sensibly comments that: ‘The explanation belongs to the imponderables of God’.
+Dr Paige Patterson puts us firmly in our place when he sensibly comments that: ‘The explanation belongs to the imponderables of God’.
 (6)

 Revelation 1:7 ‘even those who pierced him’.